 Grains are allowed in moderation in various stages of Dr. Bakker’s 3-stage diet, however, it’s imperative that it be a pure sourdough bread or it’s best to avoid them.
-That means it can not have added dry yeast, bread machine yeast, yeast cakes, etc added.
-Other grains used, like millet, rice, etc. should be properly soaked and sprouted.
+That means it can not have added dry yeast, bread machine yeast, yeast cakes, etc. added.

 The best grains are:

-Stage Two of the diet removes foods that are prone to cause allergies, and Stage Three is learning how to reintroduce healthy foods again.
-Be sure to check out Candida Crusher for step-by-step details. (disclaimer: Candida Crusher is a medical volume and contains anatomical photos that some readers may find objectionable.)
+Stage Two of the diet removes foods that are prone to cause allergies, and Stage Three teaches how to reintroduce healthy foods again.
+Be sure to check out Candida Crusher for step-by-step details.

 Foods to Avoid (in order of importance)

 Most people readily admit to having a sweet tooth.
 I do too!
-One of the most helpful ‘fixes’ I’ve found is to use stevia, a sweet herb.
-You will see it used in some of my recipes and I like adding it to my tea or full-fat ice cream to have a little treat while staying perfectly on plan.
+One of the most helpful solutions I’ve found is to use stevia, a sweet herb.
+I like adding it to my tea or Candida Diet Ice Cream to have a little treat while staying on plan.
 You can find more information about this herb and where to find it here.

 2.)
-Limit carbohydrates – carbs also feed candida; and candida can be a glutton.
+Limit starches - starches also feed candida; and candida can be a glutton.
+Starches in this case are synonymous with carbs.
 Carbs are any food not classified as protein or fat.
-Carbohydrates also play a big role in weight gain so any diet (i.e. Atkins-type) that limits carbs would also be good for someone with candida.

 High Carb Vegetables

-You will need to avoid all store-bought breads (they contain yeasts and sugars), but pure sourdough bread (no commercial yeast added) in moderation is okay.
-If you want to be a little stricter and really kick it into gear, I’d avoid even sourdough breads to begin with.
+You’ll need to avoid all store-bought breads (they’re starchy and they contain yeasts and sugars).
+Pure sourdough bread (no commercial yeast added) in moderation is okay.
+If you want to be a little stricter and really kick it into gear, I’d avoid sourdough breads to begin with.